glendmaatita/GreatTalks/README.md

 # Great Talks
 Curation of great talks, tutorial, and books with various topics in software engineering

+Wanna add your favorite talks?
+Please submit an issue and put the title, presenter, event, and video links.

 ## Agile Development

 #### 1. Continous Delivery